 Additional time is the most common adjustment required in exams and tests.
 Any adjustment agreed for an exam must equally apply to in-class tests or online assessed exercises.
 It is important to ensure the exams officer is aware of time constrained coursework assessments so that a separate room or other provision can be made for students with this entitlement.
 It is also important to ensure that online test time constraints can be adjusted appropriately if the students are able to access the tests in their own time.

 Additional time for non time constrained coursework is less common.
 The University operates a ‘no extension’ policy.
 Faculty policy is that all coursework information should be published at the start of the academic year, to allow students to plan their own work programmes.
 Where this is done, longer deadlines will not normally be necessary, unless there are intervening factors, such as unpredictable episodes of ill health or a failure in support services.
-Even in these circumstances the decision may be that such issues should be dealt with via extenuating circumstances rather than reasonable adjustment.
+Even in these circumstances the decision may be that such issues should be dealt with via personal circumstances rather than reasonable adjustment.

 From September 2010 it is proposed that all adjustments will have to be approved and signed off in the Disability Services so that a central and equitable system is developed.
 The decisions on individual cases will be made with the input of academics where necessary.
 Students are not permitted to negotiate individual deadline adjustments with their tutors.